What is Creepy?

-You’ve heard it before, I am sure.
+You’ve heard it before.
 Maybe from friends, from peers, on TV, in movies.

 A group of people, standing around and discussing how creepy someone was.

-Given this, no one wants to come across as creepy, do they?
-The idea that someday, somewhere, a person that you were interested in, or went on a date with, might similarly be standing around and talking to friends about how creepy you were (or perhaps already has) is really uncomfortable.
+No one wants to come across as creepy.
+The idea that a person you were interested in, or went on a date with, might similarly be standing around and talking to friends about how creepy you were is really uncomfortable.

-Avoiding being perceived as creepy is actually pretty simple.
-It’s not easy like Sunday morning: avoiding creepiness will require working on some communication skills.
-That said, once you know what underpins 99.9% of those things we deem creepy, you’ll know what to improve in your own unique life.
+It’s actually pretty simple to avoid being perceived as creepy.
+The solution will require working on your communication skills.
+Once you know what underpins 99.9% of the things we deem creepy, you’ll know what to improve in your own life.

-It’s a precursor to full-blown scary because one-sided conversations, while not always ill-intentioned, share the common characteristic that one is not listening to the person that they are with.
-In the example of touch communication, this may be the result of someone not knowing how touch communication works.
-Or, it could be because they don’t have very much body awareness, as in the case of body language related creepiness.
+In the example of touch communication, this could happen if you don’t know how touch communication works.
+Or, you could come off as creepy because you don’t have very much body awareness, as in the case of body language related creepiness.

-The result is this hard-to-grasp sense of “creepiness” – a warning to ourselves that we need to be more alert and, ideally, get away from whatever is provoking our creepy feeling.
+This sense of “creepiness” is a warning that we need to be more alert and, ideally, get away from whatever is provoking the creepy feeling.

-Guys – this is good news because it means you are not stuck in a hopeless situation.
-You’re not doomed to always wonder whether someone will think you are creepy or not.
+This is good news because it means you’re not stuck in a hopeless situation.
+You’re not doomed to always wonder whether someone will think you are creepy.

-Improving on this is fully within your grasp.
-The first and most important step to ensure yourself against creepiness is to work on your listening skills.
+Improving your communication skills is fully within your grasp.
+The best place to begin to avoid creepiness is to work on your listening skills.